L0stThoughts/Text-Based-Game/README.md

-##### This is a simple text-based adventure game implemented in Java.
-The game provides a storyline with multiple choices for the player to make, leading to different outcomes.
+##### This is a simple text-based fighting game implemented in Java.
+The game provides an enemy to fight with and usable items to use.

 # Getting Started